elisek-bc/Global-Supervariables/readme.md

 - An object is an individual instance of the data structure defined by a class.
 We define a class once and then make many objects that belong to it.
 Objects are also known as instances. (don't really get this for now...)

 #### Difficulties
+1. Adding an object to a cookie, and setting the cookie took me some time.
+I searched online a lot to find a solution, but eventually it worked out.
+2. Part 4, where you needed to have a 20 procent chance to change something in one of the arrays was also tricky.
+I figured out the 20 procent quickly, but just changing something in 1 of the arrays and not in all of them took me a while.

+### Exercise 5: Functions

+#### What?
+1. Create a home.php file
+2. Create a functions.php file
+3. Create a security.php file
+4. On your home.php create three boxes (next to each other, but bordered off) and give all of them one button:
+- Generate object
+- Revert object
+- Get a nickname (Give this box also an input field to type the nickname)
+5. Require security.php in your home.php file
+6. Include functions.php in your home.php file
+7. In your functions.php, create three functions:
+- nickname_generate(), ask for the parameter nickname in it, and use this parameter to do what you did in the string manipulation exercise
+- object_generate(), this does not take any parameters, but returns the object
+- object_revert(), this function should either take the object from the previous function (object_generate()) if it's passed to it as a parameter or create the object at the start if it wasn't passed
+- It should then do the following:
+    - it takes both halves of the original array out of the object and combines them back into one array
+    - it takes all the properties that the associative array gave to the object and puts them back into the associative arrays
+    - make sure that all the things you just put back into their original forms, you also remove from the object
+    - it prints out an easy-to-read version of all items on the page
+8. In security.php, write an HTML form that asks the user whether they are a bot from the future coming to exterminate the human race and are just here for a cool nickname
+9. If they answer yes, just give them back a nickname from the nickname generate function
+10. If they answer no, and only then, they can see the home.php page, so the user is not to see the home.php page until they answered no on this form.

+#### Contributors?
+I, Elise, am the only contributor to this project.

+### Timing
+This exercise is a part of a series of PHP exercises.
+I started on this part on 22th of May 2019.